About Digital Wallets

 2. After the card art is approved, your implementations/customer success manager will share a corresponding Card Art Token UUID.

-3. Append this Card Art Token UUID to POST or PATCH card requests via the digital_card_art_token parameter.
+3. Append this Card Art Token UUID to the Create Card endpoint or the Update Card endpoint requests via the digital_card_art_token parameter.
 When the cardholder tokenizes, the digital wallet card art associated with that Card Art Token will be shown in the cardholder's digital wallet.